 According to Ms Caroline Strevens “Many professionals work in stressful and unpredictable environments and long working hours in a highly pressurised environment will lead to human error.
 However, it is the response to error that can carry significant ethical and professional consequences for both individual and professional organisations if the response includes malfeasance or deceit.”

 In this workshop on 18 December, speakers including legal and hospital professionals as well as academic colleagues, will look in detail at the various approaches the disciplinary tribunals of the medical, dental and legal professions; compare the regulatory landscape and the role of insurance; and to seek agreement around tenets of best practice for educators of the professional of the future who will be working in these stressful environments.

 The workshop is free.
-To find out more or book your place, please go to the Eventbrite booking page: https://professionalerror.eventbrite.co.uk
+To book your place, please go to the Eventbrite booking page: https://professionalerror.eventbrite.co.uk

 Date: 18 December 2019 | Wednesday

 Location: Future Technology Centre, 4th Floor, Portland Street, Portsmouth, PO1 3AH